ThreeBearsDan/elasticsearch1-py/docs/index.rst

 ~~~~~~~~~~~~~~~~~

 If a connection to a node fails due to connection issues (raises
-:class:`~elasticsearch.ConnectionError`) it is considered in faulty state.
+:class:`~elasticsearch1.ConnectionError`) it is considered in faulty state.
 It
 will be placed on hold for ``dead_timeout`` seconds and the request will be
 retried on another node.
 If a connection fails multiple times in a row the
 timeout will get progressively larger to avoid hitting a node that's, by all